mimaison/MessageHub/messagehub057.md

 {: #trouble_rest notoc}

 *  Only the binary embedded format is supported for requests and responses.
-The Avro embedded format is not supported.
+The Avro and JSON embedded formats are not supported.
 *  Concurrent requests are not supported for a consumer instance.
    Read, commit, or delete requests corresponding to a consumer instance should be sent only after a response is received for